pact-foundation/docs.pact.io/docs/implementation_guides/rust/index.md

 This is the project for a reference implementation of Pact in Rust.
 It implements the [V3 Pact specification](https://github.com/pact-foundation/pact-specification/tree/version-3).

-For a version of this project that implements the [V1 Pact specification](https://github.com/pact-foundation/pact-specification/tree/version-1), have a look at the [V1 Branch](https://github.com/pact-foundation/pact-reference/tree/v1-spec).
-For [V1.1 Pact specification](https://github.com/pact-foundation/pact-specification/tree/version-1.1), have a look at the [V1.1 Branch](https://github.com/pact-foundation/pact-reference/tree/v1.1-spec).
-For [V2 Pact specification](https://github.com/pact-foundation/pact-specification/tree/version-2), have a look at the [V2 Branch](https://github.com/pact-foundation/pact-reference/tree/v2-spec)

-There are 5 main modules to this implementation:
+There are 7 main modules to this implementation:

 ## [pact_matching](pact_matching)